-‘Old-boy-style racism’ by police near Portland leads to $600K settlement
+‘Old-boy-style racism’ by police leads to $600K settlement

 Attorney Andrew Campbell, who represented West Linn in court, did not respond to a newspaper request for comment.

+West Linn Police said in a statement Tuesday that when the allegations were reported, an internal investigation was done and that swift and appropriate disciplinary personnel action was taken.
+“As we move forward, the West Linn Police Department strives to learn from both our past mistakes and our successes,” the statement said.
+The settlement is not admission of liability, according to the statement.

-The bold misdeeds by West Linn police include making a surreptitious audio recording of Fesser at work without a warrant or court order, arresting him without probable cause with the help of Portland police and seizing his cash, cellphone and documents without a search warrant, court records show.
+The bold misdeeds by West Linn police included making a surreptitious audio recording of Fesser at work without a warrant or court order, arresting him without probable cause with the help of Portland police and seizing his cash, cellphone and documents without a search warrant, court records show.

 The case file includes racist and crude text messages between West Linn police and Fesser’s boss at the time.